Victoria Day Closure: All library branches will be closed on Monday, May 23, for Victoria Day. Regular hours resume on Tuesday, May 24.

 KCR provides support for youths, adults, and seniors.
 They can help with finding a job, translation, and finding other help from services and resources in the Central Okanagan.
 KCR has been chosen by the provincial government to be the lead refugee response team in Kelowna, Vernon, Penticton, Salmon Arm, and Kamloops.

-The Lower Similkameen Community Services Society provides English language training for people new to the Keremeos and Hedley areas.
+The Lower Similkameen Community Services Society provides English literacy support with their Similkameen Family Literacy Outreach for people experiencing literacy challenges, including newcomers to the Keremeos and Hedley areas.

 South Okanagan Immigrant and Community Services has offices in Penticton and Oliver, and provides help with settlement and fitting into Canadian life.